ElectricRCAircraftGuy/eRCaGuy_dotfiles/README.md

 This project started out as just a few helpful nuggets I like to put in my `~/.bashrc` file, for example, as well as some scripts and other configuration files, but I decided to make it a place I put all sorts of reference scripts, files, shortcuts, Linux tips & tricks, Eclipse documentation, etc, I've built up over the years.

 ## Here's some of the contents contained herein:
+1. [eRCaGuy_dotfiles/git & Linux cmds, help, tips & tricks - Gabriel.txt](git%20%26%20Linux%20cmds%2C%20help%2C%20tips%20%26%20tricks%20-%20Gabriel.txt) - a general note-taking document where I jot down Linux commands, examples, notes about how to use `gdb`, `bazel`, various command-line tools, build tools, etc.
+    1. It's kind of a general place where I write down things I learn which I know I will need later and don't want to forget. _Correction: it's actually more correct to say I **know** I will forget them, so I write them down so I can come back and reference them later._
+    1. I can't remember what I learned, but I *can* remember where I wrote it down, so I frequently reference this document to remind myself.
 1. `git diffn` drop-in-replacement program to show `git diff` with line 'n'umbers.
 As a thin `awk`-language-based wrapper around `git diff` it supports ALL options and features that `git diff` does!
 Learn [how to install and use it here](useful_scripts/README_git-diffn.md).
 Screenshot:
     1. ![`git diffn` screenshot](useful_scripts/git-diffn_screenshot_cropped.png)
 1. .bashrc file which contains: